biBERK Makes Getting General Liability Insurance Convenient

 What is General Liability Insurance?

 If you want to ensure that your small business has financial protection from unforeseen claims, general liability insurance is a smart investment.
-While it’s not always required by law, it may be required by certain contracts or lease arrangements.
+While it’s not always required by law, liability insurance for small businesses may be required by certain contracts or lease arrangements.
 With a general liability insurance policy from biBERK, it’s easy to get protection from the costs of:

-If someone other than an employee is injured on your property, this coverage can take care of medical expenses plus legal expenses and damages.
+If someone other than an employee is injured on your property, general liability insurance coverage can take care of medical expenses plus legal expenses and damages.

 Libel, Slander, and Copyright Infringement